uykusuz/media-nexus/README.md

 **So why not use OpenAPI to generate the boilerplate code for the API?**

 It's not that easy.
-It's very opinionated and you have to work around a lot of this.
-Or you buy in fully and then possibly have to rewrite everything when doing a major version upgrade.
+It's very opinionated and you have to work around a lot of these opions.
+Or you go all-in with it and then most probably have to rewrite parts of it when doing a major version upgrade.
 Even then, there are still bugs, because it's a huge project.
 Then again working around issues.